 If you ghost it… It won’t text you “seen”, get mad or find someone else.
 It’ll just wait — quietly, patiently, like the most loyal love.
 Real dreams don’t go away.
 They stay exactly where you left them, tapping their foot, waiting for you to come back and start again.

 Give it space, but not silence.
 Sometimes it’s just tea, not champagne.
 And that’s fine.
 If you force yourself to “work on it” just to stay consistent, you’ll start to hate it.
 Let it rest when you need to.
-The best things often start like a Monday morning — slow, annoying and with dark circles under your eyes.
+The best things often start like a Monday morning — slow, frustrating and with dark circles under your eyes.

 And most importantly — keep dating it.
 One regular date at a time — and you’ll realize the dream has become real!